 - Remain Positive

 Addiction is treatable and addicts might have to undergo treatment for a long time until they are fully recovered.
+But many are successful.
 When you lose hope, you might negatively impact the addict’s recovery.
-So, always keep faith and be positive.
+So, always keep faith and move forward as if you will succeed.

 - Remain Realistic